 Tell us a bit about yourself!
 How do you choose to spend your time?

 Thank G-d, my life is filled with things that I love!
-Most of my time is spent taking care of my 9-month old twins, Nechama and Zissie, working on my Masters Degree in Marriage and Family Therapy, running our household, preparing Shabbos for our many special guests, working on shidduchim (matchmaking) and writing for my blog.
+Most of my time is spent taking care of my 9-month old twins, Nechama and Zissie, working on my Masters Degree in Marriage and Family Therapy to become a marriage therapist in Boulder, running our household, preparing Shabbos for our many special guests, working on shidduchim (matchmaking) and writing for my blog.
 When I do find some time to myself, I run out to Zumba class, spend time alone with my awesome hubby or meet a friend for coffee.

 What is the best thing that has happened to you today?